cinnData/MLearning/5. Linear regression/README.md

 In a linear regression context, prediction errors are called **residuals**.
 In the standard approach to linear regression, the regression coefficients are calculated so that the sum of the squared residuals is minimum.
 This is called the **least squares method**.
 The errors of a linear equation obtained by means of the least squares method have an important property, that their sum is zero, which is no longer true in other regression models.

 Statisticians look at the **residual sum of squares** for evidence of good fit between the regression model and the data.
-The *R***-squared statistic** is a standardized measure which operationalizes this.
+The *R* **squared statistic** is a standardized measure which operationalizes this.
 More specifically, they take advantage of the variance decomposition formula

 <img src="https://render.githubusercontent.com/render/math?math=\large R^2 = \displaystyle \frac{\textrm{var(Predicted\ values)}} {\textrm{var(Actual\ values)}}\,.">